LMS Elearning Workplace training

 3. Does it integrate with social platforms?

-Your organization’s perfect LMS is one that integrates with (and tracks the use of) your existing tools, including social media platforms like Twitter, Facebook, and LinkedIn.
+Your organization’s ideal LMS is one that integrates with (and tracks the use of) your existing tools, reflecting the reality that over half the world's population engages with social media platforms like Twitter, Facebook, and LinkedIn.
 Users should also be able to access the organization’s existing learning resources via the LMS learning platform, whether it’s an internal corporate blog page or employee discussion groups.

 These kinds of informal social learning will facilitate peer-to-peer interaction, help you to track employee engagement, and provide additional ways for users to achieve course credits.
 Research has shown that active, collaborative, social, and engaging educational experiences lead to deeper learning, which is why it’s important to find an LMS that accommodates this.